omoindrot/omoindrot.github.io/_posts/2018-03-19-triplet-loss.md

 - [Github repo][github] for this blog post
 - [Facenet paper][facenet] introducing online triplet mining
 - Detailed explanation of online triplet mining in [*In Defense of the Triplet Loss for Person Re-Identification*][in-defense]
-- Blog post by Brandom Amos on online triplet mining: [*OpenFace 0.2.0: Higher accuracy and halved execution time*][openface-blog].
+- Blog post by Brandon Amos on online triplet mining: [*OpenFace 0.2.0: Higher accuracy and halved execution time*][openface-blog].
 - Source code for the built-in TensorFlow function for semi hard online mining triplet loss: [`tf.contrib.losses.metric_learning.triplet_semihard_loss`][tf-triplet-loss].
 - The [coursera lecture][coursera] on triplet loss